willcohen/backproj/README.md

 ## EARLY DEVELOPMENT

 This project is in its initial phases.
 APIs and package structure may change substantially.
-Currently supports GeoJSON reprojection only;
+Currently supports GeoJSON and MVT reprojection.
-MVT (vector tile) reprojection is planned for a future phase.

 ## Packages